Tag Archives: ideas

 So how do you discover new insights?

-Recently I’ve written how insights can pop out of nowhere and how the most simple way of spotting them is by noticing things.
-To discover new insights we have to become really good at recognizing patterns and then making sense of them in this interconnected world.
-We must turn mud into gold if you will and this happens by making distinctions out of what we observe.
+Recently I’ve written how and how .
+To discover new insights we have to become really good at and then making sense of them in this interconnected world.
+We must if you will and this happens by out of what we observe.

 To get you started, a simple way is to observe the world, industries and people.
 Notice what’s changing, what’s different and ask yourself what does it mean for the world, industry your customers and you.
 Think about what needs and behaviors might emerge from these changes and how can you exploit them.